 What Can Happen After a Domestic Violence Arrest?

 Upon the initial domestic violence charges, the court may order a protective order against the defendant.
-Also known as a restraining order, this protective order requires that the defendant refrain from contacting or engaging in certain activities from the plaintiff.
+Also known as a restraining order, this protective order requires that the defendant refrains from contacting or engaging in certain activities from the plaintiff.

 The various forms of protective orders include: